tmking/resume/README.md

 This is my professional resume.
-You can view it [here](http://timothymking.com/)
+You can view it [here](http://timothymking.com/).

+The original Foundation 5 documentation is below.

 # Foundation Compass Template